yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-fall-forward.md

     GRANT <SCHEMA_NAME>_writer_role TO YBVOYAGER_FF;
     ```

-1. Set the following variables on the client machine where yb-voyager is running (only if yb-voyager is installed on Ubuntu or RHEL) :
+1. If yb-voyager is installed on Ubuntu or RHEL, set the following variables on the client machine where yb-voyager is running:

     ```sh
     export ORACLE_HOME=/usr/lib/oracle/21/client64